JNoel71/NHL-Expected-Goals-xG-Model/README.md

 ### Season-over-season Performance

-The plot below shows how the performance of the model changes season-over-season.
+The plot below shows how the performance of the model changes season over season.
 As is evident the model performs worse as time passes.
-This is likely due to strategical changes in the league, which have adopted a more expected goals centric approach and now value shot quality (xG) more than quantity (CORSI).
+This is likely due to strategical changes in the league, which have adopted a more expected goals-centric approach and now value shot quality (xG) more than quantity (CORSI).
 If you are interested in reading more about how analytics has changed over the years take a look at this article: https://ecp.ep.liu.se/index.php/linhac/article/view/479.

 ![Image](./Plots/performance.png)

 ## Other Links
-If you are interested in expected goals models and want to see how others have constructed their models take a look at some of these resources.
+If you are interested in expected goals models and would like to see how others have constructed their models take a look at some of these resources.

 - Evolving Hockey's xG Model - https://evolving-hockey.com/blog/a-new-expected-goals-model-for-predicting-goals-in-the-nhl/
 - Hockey-Statistics xG Model - https://hockey-statistics.com/2022/08/14/building-an-xg-model-v-1-0/#:~:text=Expected%20goals%20is%20a%20way,information%20in%20my%20xG%20model